 - are able to adapt to specific project requirements

 Furthermore, we limit our pool of collaborators exclusively to senior developers with at least 5 years of experience.
-This way, we’re sure that we’re dealing with professionals with a solid technical background and ideally with previous experience working for US based projects.
+This way, we’re sure that we’re dealing with professionals with a solid technical background and ideally, with previous experience working on US-based projects.

 Our Way of Recruiting

 Our recruitment process is divided into 6 different stages, all of which are designed to ensure only the most capable professionals become a part of our nearshore outsourcing network.
-Overall, the process from first contact till the final stage generally takes between one and two weeks, depending on the developer’s availability and the urgency of the project.
+Overall, the process from the first contact to the final stage generally takes between one or two weeks, depending on the developer’s availability and the urgency of the project.

 Step #1: Screening

 We will go over the specifics of the job, while also assessing the candidate’s willingness to work remotely, ensuring that he or she has the work ethic we expect from all our team members.
-During this stage it is our job as recruiters to check whether the developer has the necessary level of English as well as the soft skills connected to remote work.
+During this stage, it’s our job as recruiters to check whether the developer has the necessary level of English as well as the soft skills necessary for remote work.

 We will also pay special attention to the candidate’s surroundings to see whether:

-- the infrastructure is fitting for remote work (a quiet space, a comfortable chair and a desk in the right height, good lighting, etc.)
+- their infrastructure is fitting for remote work (a quiet space, a comfortable chair and a desk in the right height, good lighting, etc.).

-In terms of capabilities, Nearsure wants employees that can communicate in an effective and assertive manner, enjoy working with a team, are proactive and keep their focus on their goals.
+In terms of capabilities, Nearsure wants employees that can communicate in an effective and assertive manner, enjoy working with a team, are proactive and direct their focus toward their goals.